FREE TRIAL UPGRADE!

 Should employers have a social media policy?

-• Some social media activity can be protected activity under the NLRA.
+• Employers must use caution, since some social media activity can be protected activity under the NLRA.

 The National Labor Relations Board (NLRB) has found that employee activity on social media can be protected activity under the National Labor Relations Act (NLRA).
 The NLRB has often found that policies which restrict employee use of social media are overly broad and constitute an unfair labor practice by chilling employees’ rights to discuss wages, hours, and working conditions.